What is the ‘Jio Effect’?

 I see Apple “monetizing” Siri simply as a way to sell more devices — more iPhones now, more iPads (and who knows, maybe Macs?) in the future.
 Siri could be the interface to future products, like tiny little Nano-sized devices, or home entertainment systems.
 Google’s ad-driven model disrupted Microsoft’s pay-for-software-licenses model.
 Apple’s just-buy-our-devices-and-look-at-all-the-cool-shit-you-get-with-them model could disrupt Google’s ad-driven model.

 The just-buy-our-devices model has worked for 18 years for Apple in the personal computing market.
 Horace Dediu calls this market unforgiving: almost all its competitors are dead or dying.
-As the personal computing market matures overall1, however, cracks in this very model are beginning to show.
-Consider un-Apple-like moves of selling 16 GB iPhones/iPads2 and offering 5 GB out-of-the-box iCloud storage—ways to up-sell buyers which work surprisingly well from a financial standpoint.
+As the personal computing market matures overall, however, cracks in this very model are beginning to show.
+Consider un-Apple-like moves of selling 16 GB iPhones/iPads and offering 5 GB out-of-the-box iCloud storage—ways to up-sell buyers which work surprisingly well from a financial standpoint.
 For the ecosystem as a whole, they suck:

 None of these issues are undocumented.
 Apple services is perceived to have a limited addressable market.
 Google Services works everywhere; Microsoft Office works everywhere; AWS is platform-agnostic.
 A services story is incomplete without addressing the issue of cross-platform support to monetize as many users as possible.
 This puts pressure on Apple’s model as physical device sales slow down: The company will continue to make contentious decisions on hardware and the default software/services experience to up-sell users as it’s currently in this strange matrix depending on high profit margins on both sides.
 The tenth-generation iPhone will most certainly differentiate between the 4.7-inch and 5.5-inch models in camera/memory/storage capacities not only to increase iPhone ASP but also make up for lost margin to increase default services options/iCloud storage.